 Chana Masala (Curried Chickpeas)

 This simplified version of a popular Indian dish, chana masala, is a delightful way to showcase tasty chickpeas.
-The doesn’t usually contain green beans but they add color and texture to the dish.
+The traditional version doesn’t usually contain green beans, but they do add color and texture to the dish.
 If you prefer, you can substitute a few ounces of fresh spinach or other leafy greens for the green beans.
 In addition to hot cooked grains, serve with fresh flatbread and a simple salad of tomatoes and cucumbers in a generous dollop of coconut yogurt.
 Photos by Hannah Kaminsky.

 Serves: 4 to 6